nathanwentworth/nathanwentworth/_blog/2022-04-25-better-twitter.md

 This one is highly specialized to me, but I'm mentioning it as an example of how I use and enjoy twitter.
 I have two accounts, my main that I use to follow people generally, and a second one that I only use to follow artists that I like.
 This second account is set up as a column in tweetdeck that only shows tweets with images and I've disabled retweets on a lot of accounts that I follow.
 This turns this column into a feed of nice art from artists I like (and artists they like, with retweets).
 And then since I use a second account, the likes on that account are just my favorites of my favorites, and create a nice feed to scroll through!
 Also that way, instead of the context collapse of twitter where you have art next to takes next to news, things are separated out and I can more easily choose what to look at.
 It's honestly great!
 It turns twitter into what I often use Tumblr for, a nice feed of good art.

-In addition, I have a search column in tweetdeck using the query `"melonbooks.co.jp" OR "booth.pm" OR "alice-books.com" OR "base.shop" OR "inprnt.com" list:[list id] include:nativeretweets`.
+This no longer works, even in old tweetdeck, sadly. ~~In addition, I have a search column in tweetdeck using the query `"melonbooks.co.jp" OR "booth.pm" OR "alice-books.com" OR "base.shop" OR "inprnt.com" list:[list id] include:nativeretweets`.
 This will show me any new links from artists I follow for new art books or prints on common art stores.
 Super helpful since many artists don't use things like mailing lists and the tweets can get lost in the feed.
-You can't normally search the following list of a user, so I use the service [vicariously.io](https://vicariously.io/) which will auto-generate lists based on the following list of a user.
+You can't normally search the following list of a user, so I use the service [vicariously.io](https://vicariously.io/) which will auto-generate lists based on the following list of a user.~~

 ### Mute, Block, Soft-block